rustsec/advisory-db/README.md

 # Optional: the advisory license as an SPDX identifier.
 The default is "CC0-1.0".
 # Accepted values are "CC0-1.0" and "CC-BY-4.0".
-# When using "CC-BY-4.0", the `url` field must constain the link to the source
+# When using "CC-BY-4.0", the `url` field must contain the link to the source
 # advisory.
 This should only be used for advisories imported for the GitHub
 # Advisory database ("GHSA").
 #license = "CC-BY-4.0"